dawnmy/tsvkit/README.md

 Control join type with `-k` (`-k 0` = full outer).
 Pick which columns from each file to emit with `-F/--select`; by default every non-key column from every file is included.
 The selector syntax matches `-f`: separate per-file specs with semicolons (`samples_cols;subjects_cols`), and within each spec use commas/ranges to list the columns you want to keep.
 Add `--sorted` to stream when inputs are pre-sorted on the key.

+`tsvkit join` also prunes unneeded input columns before building its data structures, so selecting a narrower set of outputs can significantly reduce memory and runtime.

 ### `mutate`

 Create derived columns or rewrite values using expressions.